IMDADMI/Jwt-Authentication/README.md

 ## Demo
-this app is bootstrapped by vite which
+this app is bootstrapped by vite,
 To start the application run the npm cmd to install the necessary packages:
 ```bash
   npm install